-- data contains some images that can be used with the programs of this tutorial. - doc contains a copy of this document, the official API reference guide of OpenCV and the original version of all OpenCV tutorials. - src contains the source files that you have to modify and complete; they are organize in directories: - tutorials contains the code used in the tutorials
+- data contains some images that can be used with the programs of this tutorial. - src contains the source files for the tp they are organize in directories: - tutorials contains the code used in these tutorials.

 2.1 Building the code with CMake